Henry Lozano: Youth To Youth

 Henry Lozano was president and CEO of Californians for Drug-free Youth (CAFDY), a non-profit organization working to bring parents, youth, schools and communities together to create and support safe and healthy communities (from 1996 to 2007).

 At CADFY, Lozano actively supported the "Youth to Youth" movement.
 Youth to Youth originated in Columbus, Ohio as a high school program in 1982.
 Its goal is to support and encourage teens to be drug-free.
 Since 1987, CADFY has sponsored over 300 Youth to Youth conferences in 35 communities throughout California.

-Youth to Youth empowers young people to become leaders, focusing its programs on issues that teens are most likely to face while growing up today: drugs, alcohol and smoking, negative peer pressure, depression, bullying, relationships, body image, self-concept, and community responsibility.
-By learning how to spread the message of positive lifestyle choices, teens involved in Youth to Youth are able to find their own paths which are ultimately the foundation for a more peaceful and harmonious world.
+Youth to Youth is intended to impower young people to become leaders, focusing its programs on issues that teens are most likely to face while growing up today, such as drugs, alcohol and smoking, negative peer pressure, depression, bullying, relationships, body image, self-concept, and community responsibility.
+By learning how to spread the message of positive lifestyle choices, teens involved in Youth to Youth are supposed to be able to find their own paths which is what the Youth to Youth foundation sees as something that is needed for a more peaceful and harmonious world.